Yasir Arafat (cricketer): Domestic and T20 franchise career

 In English domestic cricket, he was signed as an overseas player for Scotland as a replacement for Rahul Dravid, and played for them in the 2004 and 2005 seasons.
-He was signed as an overseas player for Sussex for the 2006 season to line-up alongside fellow countrymen Mushtaq Ahmed and Rana Naved-ul-Hasan, and helped the team to win the double of the County Championship and the C&G Trophy as well as mount a serious challenge in the Pro40 League.
+He was signed as an overseas player for Sussex for the 2006 season to line up alongside fellow countrymen Mushtaq Ahmed and Rana Naved-ul-Hasan, and helped the team to win the double of the County Championship and the C&G Trophy as well as mount a serious challenge in the Pro40 League.
 He was signed up to play for Kent in the 2007 season.

 In 2004, Arafat performed the extremely rare feat of taking five wickets in six balls for Rawalpindi against the national champions Faisalabad in the Quaid-e-Azam Trophy.
 This had only been achieved three times previously in the entire history of first-class cricket: by Bill Copson in 1937, William Henderson in 1938 and Pat Pocock in 1972.
 Arafat was the only bowler to take the wickets spread over two innings.

 In August 2008, it was reported that he was signed by Kolkata Knight Riders to play in the second season of the Indian Premier League tournament but the deal wasn't finalized due to tense atmosphere between India Pakistan after the 2008 Mumbai attacks.

 Following the 2008 season, Arafat signed once more for Sussex as their overseas player for 2009, signing to return again for another season in 2010.
 In 2011 he signed for Surrey County Cricket Club.
 He joined Lancashire as an overseas player for the 2012 Friends Life t20.

 In November 2011, he was signed by Canterbury to play in the 2011–12 HRV Cup.

 Arafat was signed to play in Big Bash League franchise Perth Scorchers in December 2013.
 In 2016, he was signed by Somerset from Hampshire on a season-long loan deal as a non-overseas player.

 Coaching career

 Moving to England after his retirement, where he took permanent residence, he coached teams at junior level while in 2023 he became the first former Test cricketer from Pakistan to complete the England and Wales Cricket Board (ECB) level 4 coaching course.

 He coached Surrey CCC as a bowling consultant in 2011 and later in 2022.
+He joined the South African men's cricket team as a mentor for 2025 ICC Champions Trophy.